 Booking a trip?
 It’s time to book a Fit to Fly Covid test, too.

 At Corona Test Centre, we’ve issued over 4,000 Fit to Fly certificates.
 The expertise of our consultants and the efficiency of our clinical team ensure speedy results and a certificate that complies with all necessary travel requirements.

-Visit our online portal to make an appointment at one of our London-based clinics today.
+Make an appointment at one of our London-based clinics today.